Who We Are

-Eligible BMPs are those that ESMC has determined to be supported by peer review studies and scientific demonstration sufficient to ensure they will lead to improvements in soil organic carbon, reductions in greenhouse gases, improvements in water quality, improvements in water use conservation or a combination of those actions.
+Eligible BMPs are those that ESMC has determined to be supported by peer reviewed studies and scientific demonstration sufficient to ensure they will lead to improvements in soil organic carbon, reductions in greenhouse gases, improvements in water quality, improvements in water use conservation or a combination of those actions.

-Monitoring refers to the information gathered from, and self-certified by, the producer.
+Measurement refers to the information gathered from, and self-certified by, the producer.
 This includes information related to crop and livestock management (e.g., crop rotation; fertilizer use; number of days the herd grazed in a particular field; crop yield) as well as ongoing program eligibility (e.g., whether producers continue to implement conservation practices as planned, and whether the land has changed ownership over the previous year).

 Reporting includes compiling the management– and project eligibility information for use in both quantifying ecosystem services generated, and for ease of checking the accuracy of this information for verification.

 ESMC imposes no enrollment fees and requires no purchase of any agricultural products or services to participate.
-Conservation practices that result in ecosystem service assets typically come with operational costs to the producer.
-These may include the cost of cover crop seed, new planting or cultivation equipment, different labor requirements, etc. Some of the expense in implementing different conservation practices may be eligible for NRCS or state cost-share programs.
+Conservation practices that result in ecosystem service outcomes typically come with operational costs to the producer.
+These may include the cost of cover crop seed, new planting or cultivation equipment, different labor requirements, etc. Some of the expense of implementing different conservation practices may be eligible for NRCS or state cost-share programs.
 Producers are encouraged to consider such programs to help offset costs of these conservation practices.
-Improvements in soil health provide other benefits to producers, such as increased resilience to extreme weather events, increased soil fertility and productivity, improved water holding capacity, and reduced need for purchased inputs, all of which can reduce operating costs and increase profits.
+Improvements in soil health provide benefits to producers, such as increased resilience to extreme weather events, increased soil fertility and productivity, improved water holding capacity, and reduced need for purchased inputs, all of which can reduce operating costs and increase profits.